 This might be the most well-known of the energy efficiency ratings, as it measures the efficiency of your system over the cooling season.
-As with most ratings, the higher the SEER rating, the greater the efficiency.
-Now, the federal minimum for new systems is 13 SEER, and as technology continues to grow, the top rating continues to go higher, providing you with systems that can cool more efficiently and are more green.
+As with most ratings, the greater the SEER rating, the greater the efficiency.
+Currently, the federal minimum for new systems is 13 SEER, and as technology continues to grow, the top rating continues to go higher, providing you with systems that can cool more efficiently and are more green.
 You can also expect to see lower energy costs with a higher SEER rating.

 Annual Fuel Utilization Efficiency (AFUE)**

 For heating systems that utilize gas or oil, AFUE is the rating that you should be on the lookout for.
 It references the amount of heat that your system offers for every dollar you spend on fuel.
 So if you have a system that has a high AFUE rating, it is wasting less fuel throughout its conversion process, which means savings for you month after month.
 There haven’t been any systems created that perform without wasting any fuel, but the Lennox SLP98V operates with a 98.7% AFUE rating.